mybizna/partner/README.md

 ```

 ## Usage
-The Partner module provides a comprehensive set of features to streamline partner management and enhance collaboration with external entities.
+The Partner module provides a comprehensive set of features to streamline partner management and enhance collaboration with external Models.
 Some key functionalities include:

  - **Partner Information:** Store and manage essential information about your partners, including contact details, contracts, and agreements.
  - **Partner Segmentation:** Categorize partners based on criteria such as type, industry, or geographic location for easier organization and targeted communication.